Turreted/turreted.github.io/content/dod.md

 # How I (Technically) Hacked the Department of Defense

-It's counterintuitive, but one of the best places to go bug bountying US Department of Defense.
-It's probably a combination of the massive attack service, dated technology (they still mostly use LAMP), and thin IT support.
-So here's how I bypassed their web security as 19-year-old with a MacBook.
+It’s counterintuitive, but one of the most accessible bug bounty programs is the one run by the US Department of Defense.
+This is probably a consequence of the massive attack service, dated technology (they still mostly use the LAMP stack), and thin IT support.
+So here’s how I bypassed their web security as a 19-year-old with a MacBook.

 In keeping with the DOD policy, I've redacted the names of all sites and changed the names of all endpoints.

-I was poking around an some software that supported marine navigation tech when I noticed an interesting endpoint ```https://REDACTED/getAWSFile.php?file=```.
+I was poking around some software that supported marine navigation tech when I noticed an interesting endpoint ```https://REDACTED/getAWSFile.php?file=```.
 I could query a file from it, and it would return the requested file.

 Since the site was running LAMP, I figured I would check for [Local File Inclusion (LFI)](https://owasp.org/www-project-web-security-testing-guide/v42/4-Web_Application_Security_Testing/07-Input_Validation_Testing/11.1-Testing_for_Local_File_Inclusion) bugs, which old PHP applications are sometimes susceptible to.
 I was running a fuzzing script when I noticed something strange: